ekknod/ekknod/README.md

 I did try Vanguard Anti-Cheat with pcileech-wifi project, and to my surprise they allow good amount of public **non cheating** tools.
 For example RWEverything.
 Thats really nice and gives good trust towards the client feeling, i really did like that experience.
-To clarify more, I know people who got banned for example (RICOCHET) MW2, without ever cheating in that game
+To clarify more, I know people who got banned from (RICOCHET) MW2, without ever cheating in that game
 just by having tools what could been potentially abused for cheating installed.